You have the option to pay for your membership with bitcoin. This gives you additional privacy over paying for your membership with a credit card.

 Sign up for Gold here:

-Once you've gone to that link and created your account, you'll see a prompt to enter in your card info.
+Once you've gone to that link and created your account, click "BITCOIN" in the middle bar to select bitcoin for payment.

 One short blockchain confirmation later, you're all paid up and have immediate access to multisig with Casa!